rinehartj/rinehartj.github.io/_projects/hexacopter.md

 related_publications: false
 ---

 This self-built drone is meant to lift heavy payloads like a DSLR camera or delivery parcel.
-With six arms, it is capible of a surviving a single motor faulure.
+With six arms, it is capable of a surviving a single motor failure.

 # Specifications